Tencent/rapidjson/doc/faq.md

 4. What is BOM?
 How RapidJSON handle it?

-   [Byte order mark (BOM)](http://en.wikipedia.org/wiki/Byte_order_mark) sometimes reside at the beginning of file/stream to indiciate the UTF encoding type of it.
+   [Byte order mark (BOM)](http://en.wikipedia.org/wiki/Byte_order_mark) sometimes reside at the beginning of file/stream to indicate the UTF encoding type of it.

    RapidJSON's `EncodedInputStream` can detect/consume BOM. `EncodedOutputStream` can optionally write a BOM.
 See [Encoded Streams](doc/stream.md) for example.